Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Spinor field on the noncommutative RN background: formal analysis

-since the twist (\ref{AngTwist0Phi}) does not act on the gravitational field and therefore $\omega_\mu\star\Lambda = \omega_\mu \cdot \Lambda = \Lambda \star \omega_\mu$.
+Similarly to \cite{Ciric:2017rnf}, we can add the action for the NC $U(1)_\star$ gauge field $\hat{A}_\mu$ to (\ref{NCActionPsi}), promoting the gauge field $\hat{A}_\mu$ into a dynamical field.
+However, since later on we will be interested in propagation of NC spinor field on the fixed RN background, we do not write the action for the NC $U(1)_\star$ gauge field $\hat{A}_\mu$ explicitly here.

 To simplify the calcualtion, from now on we redefine $A_\mu = qA_\mu$.
 Then we use the Seiberg-Witten (SW)-map \cite{SW},\cite{jssw} in order to express NC fields $ \hat{\Psi}$ and $\hat{A}_\mu$ as functions of the corresponding commutative fields and the deformation parameter $a$.
 The SW-map assumes an expansion in orders of the deformation parameter and this expansion is known to all orders for an arbitrary Abelian twist deformation \cite{jssw},\cite{Aschieri:2011ng},\cite{Aschieri:2012in} of which the twist (\ref{AngTwist0Phi}) is only one example.
 For the twist operator (\ref{AngTwist0Phi}), SW-map gives rise to the following expansions for the fields:

 The expanded action up to first order in $a$ is given by